hbctraining/DGE_workshop/lessons/09_sleuth.md

   <img src="../img/sleuth_formula2.png" width="425"/>
 </p>

 In addition to performing differential expression analysis of transcripts, the sleuth tool also provides an html interface allowing exploration of the data and differential expression results interactively.
-More information about the theory/process for sleuth is available in [this blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step instructions are available in [this tutorial](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html).
+More information about the theory/process for sleuth is available in the [Nature Methods paper](https://www-nature-com.ezp-prod1.hul.harvard.edu/articles/nmeth.4324), this [blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step tutorials are available on the [sleuth website](https://pachterlab.github.io/sleuth/walkthroughs).

 ***NOTE:*** *Kallisto is distributed under a non-commercial license, while Sailfish and Salmon are distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).*